biona001/ghostknockoff-gwas-reproducibility/README.md

     - [topcS2GGene_allVariants.csv]() (143MB), and
     - [pre-computed knockoff statistics]() (15GB) (please see **Knockoff generation** section below for details) as inputs.
 Please download the files and put them in the folder `ghostknockoff-gwas-reproducibility/data`.
-+ Note the primary pipeline implemented in `GKL_RunAnalysis_All.R` additionally requires as input a list of typed present on the UK Biobank genotyping chip.
++ Note the primary pipeline implemented in `GKL_RunAnalysis_All.R` additionally requires as input a list of typed SNPs present on the UK Biobank genotyping chip.
 At the moment, this input file is *hard coded* into the source code, because we are not sure if we can distribute the list of typed variants freely.

 ## Knockoff generation